-Our Master of Science in Television is one of the nation’s leading programs, filled with experiential opportunities and a track record of producing executives, writers and producers at the very highest levels of the television industry.
-In fact, the Hollywood Reporter refers to BU as “Hollywood’s Secret Female Training Ground” and named seven of our alumnae in the 2014 Women in Entertainment Power 100, including Bonnie Hammer of NBCUniversal Cable Entertainment Group at #1 and Nancy Dubuc of A+E Networks at #3.
+Our Master of Science in Television is one of the nation’s leading programs, filled with experiential opportunities such as BUTV10 and Hothouse Productions and a track record of producing executives, writers and producers at the very highest levels of the television industry.
+In fact, the Hollywood Reporter refers to BU as “Hollywood’s Secret Female Training Ground” and named seven of our alumnae in the Women in Entertainment Power 100, including Bonnie Hammer of NBCUniversal Cable Entertainment Group and Nancy Dubuc of A+E Networks.

 Maybe BU’s next great name in television will be yours.